gramaziokohler/integral_timber_joints/index.rst

 - What new architectural possibility will this process enable?

 These goals are achieved by developing new processes for automatic/robotic assembly of timber structures with timber joints.
+This repository is an incremental work (in progress) that contains code and documentation for these parts.

 - Process Design / Timber Joints Assembly by Robotic Clamps
 - Process Design / Prefabricated Spatial Timber Structures